 It was on the small screen that she gained recognition across England for her work as a comic actress.
 Walters received BAFTA nominations for her work in Boys from the Black Stuff and Say Something Funny, as well as roles in the popular television series, The Secret Diary of Adrian Mol and the TV movie, Pat and Margaret.

 The actress remained on the small screen for most most of the '90s, but made the occasional feature, including Stepping Out (1991) and Intimate Relations (1996) In 2000, her movie career heated up again with Billy Elliot (2000), for which she received a second Oscar nomination and won her second BAFTA Film award.
 She played Molly Weasley, Ron's mother, in all the Harry Potter films, and starred in Calendar Girls (2003), about a group of middle-aged women who posed nude for charity.
 In 2006 she won a Silver St. George award at the Moscow International Film Festival for Driving Lessons, in which she co-starred with Rupert Grint, who plays her son in the Harry Potter films.
 Walters can be seen, or rather heard, in the animated film Brave (2012), in which she voices The Witch.
-More recently, she starred in Brooklyn (2015).
+More recently, she starred in Brooklyn (2015) and Paddington 2 (2018).

 In December 1999, she received an OBE (Order of the British Empire) for her service to drama.
 She has been married to Grant Roffey since 1997 and they have one daughter, Maisie.